HTML

 Hexadecimal Color Values:

-So use letters as numbers? we will answers this question as we dive into the converting hexadecimals to regular numbers, Let’s have a look at real Hexadecimal.
+So use letters as numbers? we will answer this question as we dive into converting hexadecimals to regular numbers, Let’s have a look at real Hexadecimal.

 A Real Hexadecimal